LaurenceHo/react-weather-app/README.md

 When using webpack, you need a bunch of loaders to parse the specific file types.
 For example, `ts-loader` for Typescript, `css-loader` for css files, `file-loader` for pictures...etc.

-Before starting using webpack with typescript, you at least need to install the follows plugin:
+Before starting using webpack with TypeScript, you at least need to install the follows plugin:
 `npm i -D css-loader file-loader html-webpack-plugin source-map-loader style-loader ts-loader typescript url-loader webpack webpack-cli`

 In the [webpack.common.js](config/webpack.common.js) file, setup the entry point at first: